Mary Magdalene, by Piero di Cosimo: Mary as a rich and beautiful noblewoman

 Mary is also confused with the woman who has committed adultery, in John 8:1-11.
 Someone recently argued that people at the time of Jesus knew that Mary Magdalene was his wife because they threw stones at her.
 It is hard to know how to counter this sort of argument, since the person making the statement has obviously never actually read the gospel story.
 The unnamed adulterous woman lived in Jerusalem in Judea, not Magdala in Galilee, where Mary came from.
 There would be no reason at all for anyone to stone a wife of Jesus, supposing he had been married.
 And the woman in the story is about to be stoned to death because she has been discovered in the act of adultery, not because she has married a popular rabbi.

 Showing Mary Magdalene as a beautiful ex-prostitute created a dramatic contrast to the Virgin Mary, the perfect virgin/mother.
 This contrast mirrored a philosophical idea popular during the period of the early Church: Platonic dualism.
-Plato had proposed that everything in the universe had an equal and opposite other, for example man/woman, logic/emotion, good/evil, light/darkness, etc, (see the introductory section on Mary Magdalene, link at top of this page).
-People of the time admired Greek thought and culture, so they emulated this way of thinking to shape their view of the world.
+Plato had proposed that everything in the universe had an equal and opposite other, for example man/woman, logic/emotion, good/evil, light/darkness, etc, (see Platonic dualism in The World of Mary Magdalene).
+People of the time admired Greek thought and culture, so they copied these ideas.

 Mary Magdalene at the tomb of Christ, Trauer